Mike Maccagnan's first three drafts: A look at the Jets' '21 Club'

 What is surprising is that Maccagnan has yet to draft a corner in the first three rounds.
 It's odd because of the importance of the position in Bowles' system.
 This is another area dominated by free agency: Darrelle Revis (released), Antonio Cromartie (released in 2016), Buster Skrine and Morris Claiborne.
 The cost of signing starting-caliber corners is enormous; it behooves them to create an in-house pipeline.

 6. He's buying into the wide-receiver craze: The colleges are throwing the ball more than ever, churning out talented receivers with gaudy stats.
 Maccagnan is riding the wave.
-The Jets have drafted four receivers over the last three years, including a second-round pick -- Devin Smith (2015), whose career has been derailed by injuries.
-They're among 12 teams that have picked at least four receivers over that span.
-Interestingly, Maccagnan's most productive addition was undrafted -- Robby Anderson.
+The Jets have drafted four receivers in the past three years, including a second-round pick -- Devin Smith (2015), whose career has been derailed by injuries.
+They're among 12 teams that have picked at least four receivers in that span.
+Interestingly, Maccagnan's most productive addition was undrafted: Robby Anderson.

-7. He prefers big-school players: Only four of his 22 selections come from outside the power-5 conferences, all of whom were drafted in the fifth round or later.
+7. He prefers big-school players: Only four of his 22 selections come from outside the Power 5 conferences, all of whom were drafted in the fifth round or later.
 His favorite conferences: SEC (six picks), ACC (five) and Big 10 (four).

 What does it all mean?
 It shows that level of competition carries a lot of weight in his evaluation process.
 Truth be told, the franchise hasn't been very good at identifying small-school gems.
 The best example in recent years is nose tackle Damon Harrison, undrafted out of William Penn (Iowa), an NAIA school.